Unified Robust Estimation: Robust estimation

-We have the convergence results for the COCO algorithm. \begin{theorem} Suppose that $g$ is a concave component in the CC-family, and $g$ is bounded below. \begin{enumerate}[(i)] \item The loss function values $F(\bm\beta^{(k)})$ generated by Algorithm~\ref{alg:pcoco} are nondecreasing and converge. \item Assume that $g$ and $s$ are differentiable, $s(u)(-v)+\varphi(v)$ is jointly continuous in $(u, v)$, $\varphi$ is the conjugate function of $-g$, $\nabla L(\bm\beta)=\nabla\ell(\bm\beta|\bm\beta),$ where the surrogate loss is given by
+The remedy in (\ref{eqn:weight}) for $u_i=0$ is the same as (\ref{eqn:rmk1}). \end{remark} \begin{remark} Step 5 involves a penalised estimation problem, and we utilise an efficient coordinate descent algorithm, as described in \citet{Frie:regu:2010}.
+In nonconvex optimisation, the IRCO typically seeks a local solution, and it is possible to obtain different local solutions with different initial values.
+Hence, the algorithm may begin with various initial values and determine the best solutions afterwards.
+For the numerical study in Section 4, we simply initialise $\bm\beta^{(0)}=\vec{0}$, and the simulation and data analysis results support this choice. \end{remark} We have obtained convergence results for the IRCO, and the penalty assumptions are provided in the Appendix in the Supplementary Information. \begin{theorem} Suppose that $g$ is a concave component in the CC-family, and $g$ is bounded below. \begin{enumerate}[(i)] \item The loss function values $F(\bm\beta^{(k)})$ generated by Algorithm~\ref{alg:pcoco} are nonincreasing and converge. \item Assume that $g$ and $s$ are differentiable, $\zeta(u, v)=s(u)(-v)+\varphi(v)$ is jointly continuous in $(u, v)$, $\varphi$ is the conjugate function of $-g$, $\nabla L(\bm\beta)=\nabla\ell(\bm\beta|\bm\beta^{(k)}),$ where the surrogate loss is given by

-$p_\lambda(|\cdot|)$ satisfies mild assumptions.
-Then every limit point of the iterates generated by Algorithm~\ref{alg:pcoco} is a Dini stationary point of $\min F(\bm\beta)$. \end{enumerate} \end{theorem}
+and $p_\lambda(|\cdot|)$ satisfies mild assumptions.
+Then every limit point of the iterates generated by Algorithm~\ref{alg:pcoco} is a Dini stationary point of $F(\bm\beta)$. \end{enumerate} \end{theorem}